 Pilots (or auto pilots) are in essence rule-based playlists.
 They automatically generate a list of random tracks according to specific rules you define.
 It's an easy way to fill the radio station's program with music during hours where there is no available DJ.
 Pilots can be as simple or as elaborate as you like.
-They can range from "shuffle all songs in the library" to things like "play 1 track by U2, then 3 indie rock tracks, then a jingle that matches the term 'rock' then one track that comes from a soundtrack and then repeat the same recipe".
+They can range from "shuffle all songs in the library" to things like "play 1 track by AC/DC, then 1 indie rock track, then a track that matches the term 'Heavy Metal' then one track that comes from a soundtrack and then repeat the same recipe".

 Here is how a demo pilot looks: